rfordyce/ttt_2022/README.md

 Working Demo of workflow to get contours > rotate > crop
 ![contours_rotate_crop.png](/_img/contours_rotate_crop.png)

+(shown the image is rotated a little extra - this is fixed by reordering destination points)

 ### Detection

-Template discovery works incredibly well if the template is an exact match, otherwise results vary wildly
+Template discovery works incredibly well if the template is taken from the hand-drawn image, otherwise results vary wildly

 However, this is somewhat fixed by the board and possible keys being very simplistic